oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

     ![SQL worksheet](images/sql_admin_worksheet.png)

-2. If you created the NATIONALPARKS user in the OCI console as described above then the following roles and REST enable script have already been run.
-If you created the user with a CREATE USER statement or you are using an existing user then the following should be run for that user:
+2. If you created the NATIONALPARKS and INCIDENT users in the OCI console as described above then the following roles and REST enable script have already been run.
+If you created the users with a CREATE USER statement or you are using an existing user then the following should be run for both users.

+    For the NATIONALPARKS user:

     ```sql
     <copy>